Arrive at anytime.

 Guess where you're going today!
 South Luangwa National Park for some wildlife viewing.
 But first the group will stop for lunch and visit the Tribal Textiles Market & Courtyard Cafe a G Adventures-supported craft workshop.

 Then you can choose to do an afternoon, or night, wildlife safari drive in the national park.
 Have those cameras ready to capture images of giraffes, elephants, and Cape Buffalo in this hidden gem of a place that happens to be home to the largest populations of these creatures.
+Please note that the South Luangwa Wildlife Safari Drive is an optional activity that is not included and will be an additional cost on tour should you choose to partake.

 The day is yours to spend as you please in the wildlife haven of South Luangwa NP.
 Choose to go on a walking safari (just remember it's seasonal), or a night drive, or visit a nearby local village.

 No matter what you decide to do remember to have fun and be in the moment life's more fun that way in general and hey, so is travel.
 Get rid of those expectations and let this place dazzle you for what it is.
+Please note that the South Luangwa Wildlife Safari Drive and the South Luangwa Walking Safari are optional activities that are not included and will be an additional cost on tour should you choose to partake.

 Rise and shine and begin today's journey.
 We have a lot of ground to cover so be prepared to set off early and arrive late in the afternoon in your next destination.